mindkomm/timmy/README.md

 )
 ```

-If you want, you can also use a ratio number of the size you want to use on the additional src.
+If you want to, you can also use a **ratio number** of the size you want to use on the additional src.
 It will automatically scale the width and the height based on what is set in the 'resize' array.

 ```
 'srcset' => array(